PMS guidance has been drawn up by London LMCs to give GPs ammunition to protect their contracts against 'value-for-money' raids by PCTs.

 'No London PCT has yet threatened a contract termination, but "they are looking"', he said.

-Coventry PCT last month withdrew a threat to terminate PMS contracts if contractors failed to agree to revised deals (GP, 16 February).
+Coventry PCT last month withdrew a threat to terminate PMS contracts if contractors failed to agree to revised deals (GP, 16 February - Coventry PCT withdraws threat to end PMS).

 Dr Stanton said that members were concerned that PCTs may try to impose changes.